-I'm working as an algorithm developer at IndoorAtlas Ltd. I'm also affiliated with Aalto University, Department of Neuroscience and Biomedical Engineering and I do projects as an independent consultant.
+I'm working as algorithm developer at IndoorAtlas Ltd. I'm also affiliated with Aalto University, Department of Neuroscience and Biomedical Engineering and I do projects as an independent consultant.

 During my doctoral studies, my affiliations were with the Department of Computer Science and the Department of Neuroscience and Biomedical Engineering, Aalto University.
 I was part of the Bayesian Statistical Methods Group lead by Prof. Aki Vehtari and my instructor was Prof. Simo Särkkä.